<

 Drosera intermedia, also known as the oblong-leaved sundew, is a petite carnivorous plant native to various regions including North America and Europe.
 It forms a rosette of spoon-shaped leaves covered in sticky tentacles that trap insects.
 This plant blooms with small white flowers from June to August and thrives in extremely wet, boggy conditions.
 It undergoes dormancy in winter, forming a hibernaculum.

-Drosera paleacea
+Drosera graminifolia

 Dionaea muscipula 'Pinnacle'